Make Gorgeous Sunflower Topiary

 Welcome to VisiHow.
 Today, we want to show you how to make a sunflower topiary with roses and crabapples.
 For foliage, we've used wild laurel.

-- 1Let's talk about the floral foam experience.Since we're only doing one arrangement, we don't want to waste the floral foam.
+- 1Since we're only doing one arrangement, we don't want to waste the floral foam.
 It's really important not to waste.
 We're going to measure what we need and cut it down first, so we know what we're going to be using before we soak it in water.
 We're actually going to use all the pieces we cut off as well, and we're also going to save what we don't use.
-We don't want to keep any wet floral foam because it gets bacteria in it, and it's just gross.Advertisement
+We don't want to keep any wet floral foam because it gets bacteria in it, and it's just gross.Let's talk about the floral foam experience.Advertisement

 Video: Make Gorgeous Sunflower Topiary Basic Topiary Shape